 The SREPublisher service returns a SIF_ServiceOutput message that contains a StudentRecordExchange object set, or in the case of error, a SIF_Error element.
 The entire set of student records is returned as the single response to this method invocation.
 Because StudentRecordExchanges can be very large in size, the results may span multiple packets.
 The packetizing rules described by SIF Zone Services apply.

-illustrates a requestor calling the PublishStudentRecordExchange method of a publisher agent that implements the SREPublisher service (step ).
+Figure 3 illustrates a requestor calling the PublishStudentRecordExchange method of a publisher agent that implements the SREPublisher service (step ).
 The publisher agent issues SIF_Requests to its local zone to construct a StudentRecordExchange object set (step ) or otherwise obtains the data according to its business rules.
 The results are returned back to the requesting agent (step ).

-Figure .
+Figure 3.
 Student Record Exchange between Trading Partners